pulseq/Ankara-UMRAM-Hands-on-Course--March-2024/tutorials/day2_advancedSequenceExercises/readme.md

 Note: *solXX* is the corresponding solution to the exercise *exXX*.

 ## 2. Data and Recon Folder
 It contains the raw data, DICOM images, and reconstruction for each exercise.

+If you would like to test your sequences on the scanner, upload your .seq files here: https://drive.google.com/drive/folders/1TjqbwdDk7wM2NZbqTGOStxC6KcUUKT5i?usp=drive_link